dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 <img src='/images/gan/progran_one_step_D.png' width="40%"/>
 </p>

-Look at the architecture G and D on left side, we see that they are exact mirrors of each other.
+Look at the architecture G and D on left side we see that they are exact mirrors of each other.
 Let's walk through up to some kxk resolution and see what happens in detail.
 First generator starts with producing 4x4 image resolution and passing it to D and all backpropogation of error and learning of G and D takes place until some degree of convergence.
-So, we trained for only 3 layers in G and 3 layers in D for 4x4 resolution.
+So we trained for only 3 layers in G and 3 layers in D for 4x4 resolution which takes a lot less time.
 Next, to generate double the resolution 8x8 image, we add 3 more layer to each side of G and D. Now, all the layers in G and D are trainable.
 To prevent shocks in the pre-existing lower layers from the sudden addition of a new top layer, the top layer is linearly “faded in”.
 This fading in is controlled by a parameter $$\alpha$$, which is linearly interpolated from 0 to 1 over the course of many training iterations.
 So, there is no problem of catastrophic forgetting and only new layers are learned from scratch.
 This reduces the training time.
 Next time when we add 3 more layers to increase the resolution of size to 16x16, they are faded-in with already present 4x4 and 8x8 blocks and this ways G and D fight each other using WGAN-GP as loss function up to a desired number of resolution.

 To further increase the quality of images and variation, authors propose 3 tricks such as pixel normalization(different from batch or layer or adaptive instance normalization), minibatch standard deviation and equalized learning rate.
 In minibatch standard deviation, D is given a superpower to penalize G if the variation between training images and the once produced by G is high.
 G will be forced to produce same variation as in training data.
 To achieve this equalized learning rate, they scale the weights of a layer according to how many weights that layer has using.
 This makes sure all the layers are updated at same speed to ensure fair competition between G and D. Pixelwise feature normalization prevents training from spiraling out of control and discourages G from generating broken images.